monarch-initiative/sleep-apnea-clustering/README.md

   * Calculates clusterings for hclust (many linkage method options), diana, and pam.
   * Calculates connectivity, Dunn index, silhouette width for each of those clusterings, with cuts from 2-10.
   * Plots a line graph for connectivity, Dunn, silhouette vs. number of clusters (for different clusterings)

+Ideas and concepts of comparing clustering solutions came from: [A consensus framework for clustering microarray data.
+Ted Laderas and Shannon McWeeney.
+OMICS: A Journal of Integrative Biology.
+2007.
+116-128.](https://doi-org/10.1089/omi.2006.0008)

 At this point, pick a particular clustering method and number of clusters